-A financial audit is an independent examination of an organization's financial statements and records.
+A financial audit is a systematic, independent examination of an organization's financial statements and records, aimed at providing assurance of their accuracy and compliance with applicable laws and accounting standards.

 In some cases, an organization may be required by law to undergo a financial audit, such as publicly traded companies or organizations that receive government funding.